- »Teaching & Learning

 The five main Design and technology routes are:

-In addition, a Level 1 / 2 Foundation Certificate in Engineering Technology option is available for students not wishing to take the traditional three year GCSE option.
+In addition, a Level 1 / 2 Foundation Certificate in Engineering Technology option is available for students not wishing to take the traditional three year GCSE option but is provided on an invitation only basis.

 Key Stage 5